bufbuild/buf-action/README.md

 See the [push-on-changes.yaml](examples/push-on-changes/buf-ci.yaml) example.

-### Check generation
+### Verify generated files are up-to-date

-For projects that make use of the local code generation features we recommend checking for diffs on pull requests.
+If your project uses local code generation, we recommend checking for diffs on pull requests (and failing if there is a diff).
-This isn't available as a built-in step but can easily be added by invoking `buf`.
+This isn't available as a built-in step because generating code may require manual setup, but can easily be added by invoking `buf`.

-To check the generation of files match the committed protobuf files, use the `buf generate` command and compare them with `git diff`.
+To check that generated files match committed protobuf files, run the `buf generate` command and then `git diff`.
 If differences exist, `git diff` returns a non-zero exit code with the `--exit-code` flag.

 ```yaml